beren1hand/beren1hand.github.io/_drafts/2020-01-09-Thoughts-on-Truth-from-an-Iranian.md

 **Yes.**

-## Just Cause

-Iran is one of the world's political hot spots.
-I don't claim to be an expert here, and I have nothing novel to contribute to the debate of how the US should relate to Iran.

-I will merely recall some of the key lessons I have learned as a lay person.
-These lessons are, to the best of my knowledge, uncontroversial:

-- Multiple nations are ruled by governments who regularly do horrific things with questionable support from their citizens.
-  - Iran and North Korea are two of the most obvious cases.
-- US military action in pursuit of regime change in these nations is dangerous and has a tendency to backfire.
-  - Iraq is the obvious case here.
-The country has been deeply unstable ever since we removed Saddam Hussein (who was awful) from power.
-  - The rise of the Islamic State (aka ISIS, which is terrible in every way), can be directly traced to this instability.
-- Several nations (Iran in particular) believe that continued US military presence in the Middle East (Iraq in particular) is an illegitimate occupation.
-  - And thus, feel justified in working to undermine our presence.
-- Small rocket attacks against the US and its allies (Israel in particular) are commonplace.
-  - If we responded with military strength to every provocation of this sort, we would have to fight a lot more wars than we actually do.
-  - These wars would be unlikely to bring stability to the region.

-### The Killing of General Soleimani

-I have **Just Cause** and **Just Means** concerns about Trump's recent actions.

-However, my **Just Cause** concerns are of the sort that I understand how reasonable, well-intentioned people might disagree about them.

-My **Just Means** concerns, on the other hand, are different.
+I understand that my claim here will strike some as ludicrous.

 Trump's recent actions demonstrate little to no concern for critical constraints on the methods of warfare.

 In my view, this fundamentally disqualifies him as a morally or politically legitimate leader, and renders any further political support of him to be morally illegitimate.